Use Linked List to Enhance Hash Table (LinkedHashMap)

 | 1 2 3 4 5

-Can you see it?
-If resizing is not triggered, the traversal order is essentially fixed.
-It just doesn't always start from the beginning of the underlying table
+Can you see it now?
+If there is no resizing of the table, the order of traversal is actually fixed.
+It just doesn't always start from the start of the underlying table

-array; instead, it begins at a random position and uses the circular array technique to traverse the entire table
+array.
+Instead, it starts from a random position, then uses the circular array trick to go through the whole table

-Now, regarding Python, it can have all keys arranged in insertion order because it combines a standard hash table with a linked list to form a new data structure: a hash-linked list.
+Now let's talk about Python.
+Python can keep all the keys in insertion order because it combines a standard hash table with a linked list, creating a new data structure: a hash linked list.

-Other programming languages have similar implementations, like Java's LinkedHashMap
+Other languages have similar structures, like Java's LinkedHashMap

 .
-This data structure maintains the efficiency of hash tables for insertions, deletions, and lookups, while also preserving the insertion order of keys like an array or linked list.
+This data structure keeps the performance of hash tables for add, remove, and search, and also keeps the insertion order like an array or linked list.

-How does it achieve this?
-I will explain in detail below.
+How does it do that?
+I will explain more below.